w8s/docgenerator/README.md

-daüxer
+docgenerator
 ======

-Daüxer is a web application that dynamically presents system requirements documentation directly from issue trackers and wikis.
+`docgenerator` is a web application that dynamically presents system requirements documentation directly from issue trackers and wikis.

-Currently, Daüxer only supports Fog Creek's FogBugz.
-Plans are in place to support Atlassian's Jira and Confluence.
+Currently, `docgenerator` only supports Fog Creek's [FogBugz](http://www.fogcreek.com/fogbugz/).
+Plans are in place to support Atlassian's [Jira](https://www.atlassian.com/software/jira) and [Confluence](https://www.atlassian.com/software/confluence).

-Point Daüxer at your instance of FogBugz, and it will pull specific requirements, and wiki entries to generate a requirements document.
+Point `docgenerator` at your instance of FogBugz, and it will pull specified requirements, and wiki entries to generate a requirements document artifact.

-*This project is volatile and subject to frequent change.*

 ## Configuration